Connect with others who understand.

 Treatment

 In the ER, you may receive an antidote to help counteract some of the negative effects of the medication.
 Activated charcoal can help soak up the medication in your stomach to prevent it from being absorbed into your bloodstream.
-It’s most effective if taken within a few hours of taking the double dose.
+It works best if taken within about one hour of ingestion.
+Don’t take it on your own — follow medical advice.
+When activated charcoal prevents you from absorbing the medication, it also means that your seizure medication can’t work to prevent seizures.

 How To Avoid Taking a Double Dose

-Managing medication for chronic (long-term) conditions can be difficult, especially when youre taking more than one prescription.
+Managing medication for chronic (long-term) conditions can be difficult, especially when you’re taking more than one prescription.
 Talk to your doctor and pharmacist about each of your medications so you understand how to take them.

 Ask your doctor and pharmacist: